 Living History….. history comes to life

 Havre’s Tourism Committee would like to give people the opportunity to learn about Havre’s History by experiencing it.
-Havre locals will bring historical attractions to life for its fourth annual “LIVING HISTORY” Saturday, June 3rd.
+Havre locals will bring historical attractions to life for its fourth annual “LIVING HISTORY”.

-Tour the grandest and once largest military post in Montana and the U.S., Fort Assinniboine, on Saturday, June 3rd from 10am-3:30pm.
+Tour the grandest and once largest military post in Montana and the U.S., Fort Assinniboine from 10am-3:30pm.
 Check out the display of hides and guns.
 Each hour a cannon shot will be fired by members of the Bullhook Bottoms Black Powder Club.
 Old time music will make this step back in time “real.”
 A special rate of $5.00 per adult and $3.00 for 18 and under is being offered for the day.
 Tours on the Black Jack touring wagon will be on the half hour.

 Head on up to the Buffalo Jump and take a walk back in history.
 The Wahkpa Chu’gn Buffalo Jump is the only one where you will view artifacts in their natural state.
 The Buffalo Jump tours will take place from 9am-4pm.
 A “Stone Boiling” demonstration along with berry pudding tasting will take place from 11am-2pm next to the Interpretive Center.
 Tours will be given at a special reduced rate.
 Admission all day: Adults and seniors $7.00 - Jr (age 13-17) $6.00 -Students (6-12) $4.00.